 If you haven’t fully accepted Jesus in your life, know that He is intimately aware of every thought and feeling and question you have.
 He loves you madly and wants you to come to Him just as you are.
 He is listening.

 That first conversation was not dramatic, but the change that came after I was baptized sure was!
-The first thing I noticed was that I could suddenly somehow understand the scriptures, which had always seemed like gibberish before.
+I stood before God and my friends and work colleagues, telling my story and confessing faith in Christ as Messiah, and then was baptized.
+In the weeks that followed, the first thing I noticed was that I could suddenly somehow understand the scriptures, which had always seemed like gibberish before.
 Not only that, they were moving and shaping me.

 Jesus and the things of God became my own, and I became His.
-My life and choices did a complete 180, and He placed in me a great desire to follow Him with everything I am.
+My life and choices did a complete 180, He granted complete restoration and healing from addiction, and He placed in me a great desire to follow Him with everything I am.
 What an unexpected, blessed, and holy experience that time was.
 I am brought to tears even now just recalling it.
 Since then, He has shown Himself over and over again as Lord, Savior, and the ultimate Truth in my life.

 A year later, I married my amazingly wonderful husband, Aaron.
 Since then we have been blessed with six children.
 We see our primary mission in this season of life as raising our kids to know and love God.
 It is vital that they see us walk a genuine walk, loving God above all, loving our neighbors and church family even (especially) when it’s messy, and honoring God’s Word.